-Whether it’s the new campaign, a site redesign, or a slick new piece of functionality, you should never launch on a Friday.
+Whether it’s a new campaign, an A/B test, or a slick new piece of functionality, you should never launch on a Friday.
 Let’s look briefly at a couple of reasons why, and discuss what you should do instead.

 No matter how much time you put into development and planning, there’s always a risk to something will go wrong with any new campaign.
 Launching on a Friday compounds this risk because it’s likely no one will be watching over the weekend.
 So if something’s broken, it’ll be broken for three days before you catch it – instead of just a few hours.

 I’ve often heard people say that they’re willing to check in over the weekend for the sake of being able to launch now.
 This is mildly horrifying – while maybe once a year there’s a legitimate emergency that justifies round-the-clock effort, these situations are rare.
 As an organization, seeking to address poor planning, slow delivery, or unreasonable timelines by deciding to work seven days a week is not a sustainable answer!
 Which leads to a related reason not to launch:

 You’re in a hurry